Finding Purpose In Your Marital Relationship

 Finding purpose in your marital relationship can take two main forms.
 The first of these is rediscovering your purpose.
 The second is defining a new purpose for your marital relationship.

-Rediscovering the purpose for your marital relationship is common in relationships that are still fairly young or in couples that have had some hardship.
+Rediscovering the purpose for your marital relationship is common in relationships still fairly young or in couples with some hardship.
 As mentioned above, you probably had a reason for marrying your partner in the first place.
 However, if you have been very busy or life has been more difficult than you expected, you can forget what that purpose was.
 There are few feelings more enjoyable than remembering what that reason was and discovering those emotions again.
 Some people can do this by just talking to their partner about their early relationship or going through photo albums.
-Others may try to revisit places where you once visited or do activities that you once enjoyed, but this doesn't work for everyone.
+Others may try to revisit places where you once visited or do activities you once enjoyed, but this doesn't work for everyone.

 Reasons For Being In A Marital Relationship